kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

 // Base on research into similar tools, explain advantages of project over existing tools.
 // Also explain interest in use of this application.

-The motivation to undertake this project comes from a personal interest in the topic, as efficient tracking of game libraries and backlogs is not something readily available in the market, at least, not in a native desktop application.
+The motivation to undertake this project comes from a personal interest in the topic, as efficient tracking of game libraries and backlogs is not something readily available in the market, at least, not in a native desktop setting.
 As existing tools are mainly web-based, they do not offer the same level of performance and integration that a native application could offer, such as being able to launch games directly from the application or being able to use the application offline.

 This laid out some of the priorities for the project, such as performance improvements over existing tools, a modern and visually appealing design and the ability to be able to use the application without an internet connection.
 To this end, investigation into what technologies could be used to achieve these goals was undertaken.